Interleukin 15: Gene

-It has been demonstrated that two isoforms of IL-15 mRNA are generated by alternatively splicing in mice.
+It has been demonstrated that two isoforms of IL-15 mRNA are generated by alternative splicing in mice.
 The isoform which had an alternative exon 5 containing another 3' splicing site, exhibited a high translational efficiency, and the product lack hydrophobic domains in the signal sequence of the N-terminus.
 This suggests that the protein derived from this isoform is located intracellulary.
 The other isoform with normal exon 5, which is generated by integral splicing of the alternative exon 5, may be released extracellulary.

 Although IL-15 mRNA can be found in many cells and tissues including mast cells, cancer cells or fibroblasts, this cytokine is produced as a mature protein mainly by dendritic cells, monocytes and macrophages.
 This discrepancy between the wide appearance of IL-15 mRNA and limited production of protein might be explained by the presence of the twelve in humans and five in mice upstream initiating codons, which can repress translation of IL-15 mRNA.
 Translational inactive mRNA is stored within the cell and can be induced upon specific signal.
 Expression of IL-15 can be stimulated by cytokine such as GM-CSF, double-strand mRNA, unmethylated CpG oligonucleotides, lipopolysaccharide (LPS) through Toll-like receptors (TLR), interferon gamma (IFN-γ) or after infection of monocytes herpes virus, Mycobacterium tuberculosis and Candida albicans (Figure 2).